kevinptt0323/react-js-tutorial/client-example/README.md

 ## Introduction
 This client example is based on [React](https://facebook.github.io/react/) and implemented with ecmascript 6.

-Also thanks to other packages:
+Also thanks to these packages:
 - [Babel](https://babeljs.io/)
 - [Material-UI](http://www.material-ui.com)